tomaszurbankowski/inspiratory-flow-pattern-simulations/README.md

 # inspiratory-flow-pattern-simulations

-This repository contains the simulation code, parameter-sweep outputs, numerical-verification results, and figure-generation scripts associated with the manuscript:
+This repository contains the simulation code, parameter-sweep outputs, numerical-verification results, mechanical-power matching sensitivity analysis, and figure-generation scripts associated with the manuscript:

 **“Effects of Inspiratory Waveform, Inspiratory Time, and Pause on Compartmental Energy Routing in a Heterogeneous Two-Compartment Respiratory Model.”**